Thyroid function tests: Thyroid-stimulating hormone

 Thyroid-stimulating hormone (TSH, thyrotropin) is generally increased in hypothyroidism and decreased in hyperthyroidism, making it the most important test for early detection of both of these conditions.
 The result of this assay is suggestive of the presence and cause of thyroid disease, since a measurement of elevated TSH generally indicates hypothyroidism, while a measurement of low TSH generally indicates hyperthyroidism.
 However, when TSH is measured by itself, it can yield misleading results, so additional thyroid function tests must be compared with the result of this test for accurate diagnosis.

 TSH is produced in the pituitary gland.
 The production of TSH is controlled by thyrotropin-releasing hormone (TRH), which is produced in the hypothalamus.
 TSH levels may be suppressed by excess free T3 (fT3) or free T4 (fT4) in the blood.

 History

 First-generation TSH assays were done by radioimmunoassay and were introduced in 1965.
 There were variations and improvements upon TSH radioimmunoassay, but their use declined as a new immunometric assay technique became available in the middle of the 1980s.
 The new techniques were more accurate, leading to the second, third, and even fourth generations of TSH assay, with each generation possessing ten times greater functional sensitivity than the last.
 Third generation immunometric assay methods are typically automated.
 Fourth generation TSH immunometric assay has been developed for use in research.

-Current status
+Modern standard

-Third generation TSH assay is the current requirement for modern standards of care.
-At present, TSH testing in the United States is typically carried out with automated platforms using advanced forms of immunometric assay.
-Nonetheless, there is currently no international standard for measurement of thyroid-stimulating hormone.
+Third generation TSH assay is the requirement for modern standards of care.
+TSH testing in the United States is typically carried out with automated platforms using advanced forms of immunometric assay.
+Nonetheless, there is no international standard for measurement of thyroid-stimulating hormone.